(revised and updated November, 2020)

-Not all Baby Boomers give credit to the U.S. protesters of the 1960s for changing the world.
-What cannot be denied is that for this year’s protests the stakes and loses were much higher, yet they achieved their goals within months.
+Even if, not all Baby Boomers give credit to the U.S. protesters of the 1960s for changing the world.
+What cannot be denied is for this year’s protests (2011) the stakes and losses were much higher.
+And, they achieved their goals within months.

 Protester: Kent State

-Sure, there was the Kent State massacre and hundreds of hippies and political activists jailed in the 60s.
+Sure, there was the Kent State massacre of protesters.
+In the 60s, hundreds of hippies and political activists were jailed.
 This year, hundreds of protesters died and thousands were wounded.
 Not very many were arrested and taken to jail, they were just hauled away and went missing.

-Masses of people holding posters and shouting the longings of their hearts flashed onto our TV screens and popped up on our twitter screens many times over the past twelve months.
+Masses of people holding posters and shouting the longings of their hearts flashed onto our TV screens.
+Twitter feeds were full of reports on protests over the past twelve months.

-The year began with protesters taking to the streets Tunisia demanding the resignation of President Zine el-Abidine Ben Ali.
-The demonstrations sparked by the actions of one poor fruit vendor, Mohammed Bouazizi who was humiliated in front of his friends by a police women when he tried prevent the unlawful confiscation of his produce.
+The year began with protesters taking to the streets of Tunisia demanding the resignation of President Zine el-Abidine Ben Ali.
+The demonstrations sparked by the actions of one poor fruit vendor, Mohammed Bouazizi who was humiliated in front of his friends by a policewoman.
+All he was trying to do was to prevent the unlawful confiscation of his produce.

-After just a couple of weeks similar popular uprising occurred in Algeria, Oman and Egypt.
-The Egyptian youth employed Facebook and Twitter to organize their logistics and communicate with each other and the world.
-The dangerous drama played out day and night in Tahrir Sqaure, ending in the resignation of Hosni Mubarak.
+After just a couple of weeks, a similar, popular uprisings occurred in Algeria, Oman, and Egypt.
+The Egyptian youth employed Facebook and Twitter to organize their logistics and communicate with each other.
+The world witnessed it all on their mobile devices and TV as dangerous drama played out day and night in Tahrir Square.
+These protests also ended in the resignation of a leader, the powerful Hosni Mubarak.

-Protesters just recently formed into militias and toppled Muamar Gaddafi.
-There are on-going protests in Syria, Jordan and other Arab states.
+Protesters just recently formed into militias and toppled Muammar Gaddafi who had ruled the Libya for forty-two years.
+There are on-going, mass demonstrations in Syria, Jordan, and other Arab states.

-What of the he Occupy Wall Street protesters currently demonstrating in major cities around the United States?
+What of the Occupy Wall Street demonstrators currently demonstrating in major cities around the United States?
 Are the stakes as high as those of their Arab counterparts?
 Will they have as great an impact on the world?
-The jury is out, but right now I take a bow, tip my hat, and lift up a prayer of thanks giving for the bravery of the protesters in the Arab world.
+The jury is out, but right now I take a bow, tip my hat, and lift up a prayer of thanksgiving for the bravery of the protesters in the Arab world.